nihilux-org/roon-web-stack/README.md

 On first launch, you'll be asked to choose a `zone` to display.
 Choose one, and voilà:

+### Random by Genre

+The Actions bar includes a `Random` button that lets you pick a random album from one or more genres.

+- Open `Random`, tap a genre to include it (tap again to clear).
+Select multiple genres to union their albums.
+- The backend uses a strict, deterministic path: `Genres -> <included genre> -> Albums`, then picks a random album from that list.
+When multiple genres are selected, results are effectively joined across the chosen genres.
+- The selection avoids starting radio and disables `auto_radio` before playing.
+- If strict selection fails (no albums), a small notice dialog appears with the reason.

+Notes on grouped genres
+- On some Roon cores, certain genres (e.g., `Latin`) are grouped under parent containers (e.g., `International`).
+Resolution is generic: the app scans top‑level genres and, if needed, searches under each container for a matching child.

 <img style="max-width: 800px;" alt="Selecting a zone at first app launch" src="./doc/images/selecting-zone-at-first-launch.gif">

 After this first boot, the app will display the last displayed `zone`.